rowhawn/rowhawn.github.io/content/portfolio/index.md

 <br />

 ## [Frequencies in Transit (2025)](https://rowhawn.github.io/frequencies-in-transit/)

+{{< youtube rlGDL7vnc6w>}}
-A performance and sound piece created as High Jinx, a part of the High Zero Festival.
+A participatory performance and sound piece for FM transmitters and portable radios.
+Created for High Jinx, a part of the [High Zero Festival](https://highzero.org/).

 ## The Red Room As It Existed (2024)
 {{< youtube jfrYPWILh_s >}}